SuperOfficeDocs/superoffice-docs/docs/en/onsite/upgrade/75-to-8/win-client.md

 ## Before you begin

 Check the system requirements for the SuperOffice 8 Windows App.
 In SuperOffice 8 the user needs a Windows App license to be able to log in to the Windows client.
-Read more in the [Help-file][1].
+[Read more][1].

 Maintenance and settings is only accessible from the [Admin client web][3].

 Some settings for Travel / Remote Travel (Replication), Windows client scripting is configured from the [Admin client windows][3].
 Here you also find a section called *Options* where you can set automatic updates of SuperOffice client.
 Check this option if you want the SuperOffice client to be updated automatically when a new version becomes available.
-Read more in the [Help-file][2].
+[Read more][2].

 Make sure the [system requirements][8] for the computer are met.